Corporate Governance Report

 To facilitate this:

-• The primary point of contact for shareholders on corporate governance and other related matters is Will Whitehorn as Chair.
-Colleen Blye, as Senior Independent Director, is available as a point of contact should a shareholder not wish to contact the Chair for any reason.
+- The primary point of contact for shareholders on corporate governance and other related matters is Will Whitehorn as Chair.
+David Kemp, as Senior Independent Director, is available as a point of contact should a shareholder not wish to contact the Chair for any reason.

 Keith Neilson and Craig Preston meet regularly with shareholders, normally immediately following the Company’s half year and full year financial results announcements, to discuss the Group’s performance and answer any questions.
 The Board monitors the success of these meetings through anonymous evaluations from both shareholders and analysts performed by the Company’s Broker and Financial PR advisor.

-This website, within this Investors section, includes a Shareholder Centre for investors that contains all publicly available financial information and news on the Company.
+This website has a section for investors that contains all publicly available financial information and news on the Company and the Group.

-Details of the Company’s share capital and substantial shareholders are contained in the Directors’ Report within the Annual Report.
-The details of the current substantial shareholders are also in the AIM Securities Information section of this website.
+Details of the Company’s share capital and substantial shareholders are contained in the Directors’ Report within the 2025 Annual Report on pages 66 and 67.

 Constructive Use of General Meetings

+The Board encourages attendance at its Annual General Meeting (“AGM”) from all shareholders.
 The Notice of AGM together with all resolutions and explanations of these resolutions are sent at least 20 working days before the meeting.
 The Company proposes separate resolutions for each substantially separate issue and specifically relating to the report and financial statements.
 All Directors, where possible, make themselves available to answer any questions shareholders may have.
-Results of all votes on resolutions are published as soon as practicable on the Company’s website.
+Results of all votes on resolutions are published as soon as practicable on this website.

 If an AGM resolution receives 20% or more of votes cast against, the Board will consult with shareholders to understand the reason behind the result.
-Following the AGM that was held on 16 November 2021, the Company announced that all resolutions were passed and in respect of each resolution at least 94.9% of the proxy votes received were ‘for’ each of the resolutions proposed.
+Following the AGM that was held on 13 November 2024 the Company announced that all resolutions were passed and in respect of each resolution at least 80% of the proxy votes received were ‘for’ the resolutions proposed.

 Employee engagement